Shannon Entropy Analysis Across Languages

 Germanic Languages

 The highest redundancy rates are observed in German (71.68%) and Dutch (70.82%), suggesting a strong structuring in character sequences and predictable language patterns.
-This predictability contributes to the sharpest entropy reductions from H_0 to H_3, which may point to an optimized orthographic system that relies heavily on established character combinations.
+This predictability contributes to the sharpest entropy reductions from to , which may point to an optimized orthographic system that relies heavily on established character combinations.

 Romance Languages